influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/_index.md

 The `influxctl` CLI uses [Auth0](https://auth0.com/) to authenticate access to your InfluxDB Cloud Dedicated cluster.
 When you issue an `influxctl` command, the CLI checks for an active Auth0 token.
-If none exists, you are be directed to login to **Auth0** via a browser using credentials you should have created when setting up your InfluxDB Cloud Dedicated cluster.
+If none exists, you are directed to login to **Auth0** via a browser using credentials you should have created when setting up your InfluxDB Cloud Dedicated cluster.
+Auth0 issues a short-lived (1 hour) token that authenticates access to your InfluxDB Cloud Dedicated cluster.